plotly/public-health/tutorials/measles-dashboard.md

 ## 1. Data

 To get started, head to Plotly’s [Chart Studio](https://plot.ly/create/) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
-For this tutorial, we'll use the measles outbreak dataset from the Project Tycho at University of Pittsburgh.
-Simply, copy the URL or click **'Fork & Edit'**.
+For this tutorial, we'll use the measles outbreak dataset from the [Project Tycho at University of Pittsburgh](http://bit.ly/2zrVG6s).
+Simply, copy the URL (https://plot.ly/~jackp/18114.csv) or open the [dataset](https://plot.ly/~jackp/18114/) and click **'Fork & Edit'** to begin.

 ![Fork and Edit](../screencasts/measles/scatter/fork-and-edit.png)

 If you choose the latter, the Chart Studio ought to have opened and you're all set to go.
-If the former, navigate to the [Chart Studio](https://plot.ly/create/) and click **'Import'**, **'By URL'**, and then paste in the **URL**.
+If the former, navigate to the [Chart Studio](https://plot.ly/create/) and click **'Import'**, **'By URL'**, and then paste in the **URL** (https://plot.ly/~jackp/18114.csv).

 ![Add Data](../screencasts/measles/scatter/add-data.png)